Valorant Requires BIOS Update to Combat Cheating

 Related News

-Asus has also warned motherboard owners about this issue, noting that it affects all users, not just those playing Valorant.
-However, the exploit requires local access to be effective, underscoring the importance of firmware hygiene across the board.
+Recently, Asus has also warned motherboard owners about this issue, noting that it affects all users, not just those playing Valorant, You should update your BIOS regardless of whether you play Valorant or not.
+Normally, The exploit requires local access to be effective, underscoring the importance of firmware hygiene across the board, You should keep your system’s firmware up to date.
+Probably, This will help prevent any security issues.

 Why It Matters

-This update serves as a reminder of the importance of keeping your system’s firmware up to date.
-While it may not be as exciting as seeing ban numbers, it is a crucial step in maintaining the integrity of the game and ensuring a fair playing field for everyone.
+Basically, This update serves as a reminder of the importance of keeping your system’s firmware up to date, You should update your BIOS as soon as possible.
+Usually, While it may not be as exciting as seeing ban numbers, it is a crucial step in maintaining the integrity of the game and ensuring a fair playing field for everyone, You can help prevent cheating by keeping your system up to date.
+Naturally, The update is a necessary step in their ongoing battle against hardware-based cheating.